gurrrrrrett3/light/docs/blog/internals/holy/reallocation_merging.md

 ## Motivation

-One of the biggest performance costs when it comes to serializing our events is reallocations.
+One of the biggest performance costs when it comes to serializing our messages is reallocations.
 Pretty much every datatype we write to a buffer has some form of reallocation.
 But, when we use a lot of these datatypes consecutively and we know how big they are beforehand, we can squash those allocations together and write a version of that datatype without any of the spooky logic included for reallocating.
 Other programs like